-For December 2018 CU we have full server packages (also known as Uber packages).
+For December 2020 CU we have full server packages (also known as Uber packages) for all products.
 No other CU is required to fully patch SharePoint.

 Be aware that all Updates for SharePoint 2013 require SharePoint Server 2013 SP1 to be installed first.

 Please also have a look at the article that discusses how to properly patch a SharePoint 2013 farm which has Search enabled (see below).